 21.11 The content of the Indian treaty files is similar to that of the foreign treaty series for the same period.
 The original Presidential message transmitting the treaty is usually present along with letters from officials of the Bureau of Indian Affairs, the agency responsible for negotiating treaties with the Indian tribes.
 The Senate records on Indian treaties are therefore to a large extent duplicated in the records of that bureau, which was a part of the War Department until 1849, when it was transferred to the Department of the Interior.
-Additional correspondence may be found in the Senate files but this is not generally the case (see Records of the Interior and Insular Affairs Committee and Predecessor Committees, 1816-1986).
+Additional correspondence may be found in the Senate files, but this is not generally the case.
+See treaty files of the Committee on Indian Affairs.

 |Name and Office of Impeached Individual||Proceedings||Results|